 Often the presenting injury is a symptom of a bigger chain of events.
 Therefore each client is assessed and screened for core stability issues, restricted joint range of movement, myofascial imbalances and muscle weakness, as well as identification of local treatment to the presenting injury, which may include ultrasound, interferential, deep tendinous frictions, massage or joint mobilisations.

-45 year old male who for many years had been an experienced club runner attended with left groin pain for 3 month.
-Prior to treatment it affected his ability to run beyond 6 minutes.
-Assessment revealed core stability issues with over activity of back extensor muscles.
-Also weak gluteus maximus and medius muscles, all leading to overload of the left adductor muscles and eventual damage.
-Treatment included fascial release of left adductor muscles with self-icing.
-In addition a programme of stretches and stability exercises, targeting the transverse abdominus and gluteus muscles were developed.
-Symptoms reduced over the next 3 weeks and were totally resolved by 8 weeks.
+45 year old male who for many years had been an experienced club runner attended with left groin pain for 3 months.
+Before treatment it affected his ability to run beyond 6 minutes.
+The assessment revealed core stability issues with overactivity of back extensor muscles.
+Also, weak gluteus maximus and medius muscles, all leading to an overload of the left adductor muscles and eventual damage.
+Treatment included the fascial release of left adductor muscles with self-icing.
+Additionally, a programme of stretches and stability exercises, targeting the transverse abdominis and gluteus muscles were developed.
+Symptoms reduced over the next 3 weeks and were completely resolved by 8 weeks.

 When a person gets injured while participating in a sport and gets the treatment for that injury, such treatment is called sports physiotherapy.
-There are many people such as cyclists, footballers and even hill walkers who sustain serious injuries and have to go for sports physiotherapy so they can recover quicker and start participating in the sport or activity again.
-Sport injury does not only bring physical pain and damage to the person but also mental stress.
+There are many people such as cyclists, footballers and even hillwalkers who sustain serious injuries and have to go for sports physiotherapy so they can recover quicker and start participating in the sport or activity again.
+A sport injury does not only bring physical pain and damage to the person but also mental stress.

 There are many famous athletes out there who used to play different sports and had to stop doing so because of serious injuries.
-If the injury is not treated properly, it is possible that it could turn into something serious and cause multiplied damage.
+If the injury is not treated properly, there is the possibility that it could turn into something serious and cause multiplied damage.
 If you are taking part in some sports then you already know the risks of physical activities.
-With the help of First Physiotherapist Glasgow you can deal with all such sports injuries and lead a normal life once again.
+With the help of First Physiotherapist Glasgow, you can deal with all such sports injuries and lead a normal life once again.